aetheric-oss/se-services/docs/conops.md

 Alternatively, maintenance vertiports may be completely shared.
 A certified mechanic may be able to work on any make or model of aircraft.

-Certified mechanics may set up their own vertiports on the Arrow PSU, similar to automobile repair shops.
+Certified mechanics may set up their own vertiports on the Aetheric PSU, similar to automobile repair shops.
 A dedicated vertiport operator is still required in this case.
 Collective ownership of a vertiport by multiple attached mechanic shops is allowed and encouraged.

 ### 7.2.4 System Administrators and IT Services
 Servers and onsite tech support.